AdobeDocs/campaign.en/help/v7/production/using/monitoring-processes.md

 >[!NOTE]
 >
->For further information about SMTP errors and managing them in Adobe Campaign, please consult [this section](../../installation/using/email-deliverability.md).
+>For further information about SMTP errors and managing them in Adobe Campaign, please consult .

 ## Billing report {#billing-report}